 |Evidence of English language proficiency (noting that the English language proficiency requirements are slightly higher for the medium-term stream compared to the short-term stream)||✔||✖|

-* Applicants holding particular passports in occupations on the following legislative instrument will require a positive skills assessment for a 482 visa application.
+* Applicants holding particular passports working in occupations on the following legislative instrument will require a positive skills assessment for a 482 visa application.
 An applicant may also require evidence of previous employment (through reference letters) if they do not have qualifications and / or ANZSCO requires that they demonstrate a number of years of experience.
 Licensing and registration may also be required depending on the ANZSCO occupation.

-Lastly, it is important to note that applicant’s applying the “short-term” stream will also need to demonstrate that they are a “genuine temporary entrant”.
+Lastly, it is important to note that applicant’s applying under the “short-term” stream will also need to demonstrate that they are a “genuine temporary entrant”.
 We recommended that an applicant includes a clear statement in relation to their future plans in Australia to address this.

 The above is a general checklist so further information may be required

 Who can I include in my 482 visa application?

 Your family can be included in your 482 visa as secondary applicants.
 This includes your spouse or de facto partner, dependent children under 18 years of age, and dependent children over 18 years of age in certain circumstances.

 To include dependents over 18 years of age (up to 23 years of age) who are not your spouse / de facto partner, you need to provide additional evidence that they are financially dependent on you or your partner.
 ‘Dependency’ refers to your child being substantially reliant on you to meet their basic needs.
 To demonstrate dependency, your 482 dependent visa document checklist should include evidence that:

 - they live with you (bills / lease agreements);

 - they are a full time student (course enrolment);